RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in Large Vision Language Models: Additional Experiments

-We report the confusion matrices in \Cref{tab:confusion_full} for the POPE benchmark.
-Our method significantly improves True Negatives (TN) while maintaining a similar level of True Positives (TP) compared to existing contrastive decoding methods.
+To analyze the performance of the model in detail, we report the confusion matrices in \Cref{tab:confusion_full} for the POPE benchmark.
+Notably, \Ours significantly improves True Negatives (TN) while maintaining a similar level of True Positives (TP) compared to existing contrastive decoding methods.
 It implies that our method achieves the highest accuracy by significantly improving the identification of non-relevant instances compared to the baseline and previous methods.